Ulmus 'Stavast': Pests and diseases

 'Stavast' has only a moderate resistance to Dutch elm disease, rated 3 out of 5.

 Cultivation

 'Stavast' has not been in commerce in its own right much.
-It is retained as a rootstock for grafting, as its dense root system quickly stabilized young trees.
-It was used as a rootstock for grafting related elms like ‘Dodoens’, ‘Clusius’ and ‘Plantijn’, cultivars now propagated by rooted cuttings.
+It was retained as a rootstock for the grafting of related elms like 'Dodoens', 'Plantyn', and 'Clusius' (cultivars now propagated by rooted cuttings), as its dense root-system quickly stabilized young trees.

-Nevertheless, specimens were planted in the Netherlands: in the elm trial plantation at "Lepelaarweg", Zeewolde, and 1 tree in "Het Egeltjesbos" public park in village De Kwakel, Uithoorn.
-In 2018, at Wijdemeren city council ‘s-Gravelandsevaartweg, Loosdrecht, planted 10.
-Wijdemeren holds the Netherlands Plant Collection Elm since 2020.
-Information given by Wijdemeren tree officer M. Tijdgat, also Elm collection holder.
+Specimens of the cultivar have been planted in the Netherlands, in the elm trial plantation at Lepelaarweg, Zeewolde, in the Het Egeltjesbos public park in the village of De Kwakel, Uithoorn (one tree), and among the lines of elms on the ‘s-Gravelandsevaartweg, Loosdrecht (10 trees, planted 2018), part of Wijdemeren City Council's elm collection, assembled since 2003 by tree manager Martin Tijdgat and his colleagues.

-A number of 'Stavast' trees were exported to New Zealand for use in trials at the Hortresearch station at Palmerston North in the 1990s.
+A number of 'Stavast' were exported to New Zealand for use in trials at the Hortresearch station at Palmerston North in the 1990s.